coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/updating-stake-pool-information.md

 So, the paragraph above seems to be incorrect.
 However, run a test on testnet to be sure. -->

 {% hint style="info" %}
-Need to change your pledge, fee, margin, pool IP/port, or metadata?
-Simply resubmit your stake pool registration certificate.
-The most recent registration certificate that you successfully submit to the blockchain applies to your stake pool.

-**Reminder**: There is no requirement to pay the 500 ADA stake pool deposit again.
+If you need to update your pledge, fee, margin, pool IP/port, or metadata, then submit an updated stake pool registration certificate to the blockchain.
+The most recent registration certificate that you submit successfully applies to your stake pool.
+When you update the registration certificate, you do **not** pay a 500 ADA stake pool deposit again.
 {% endhint %}

 First, generate the protocol-parameters.